swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 1. Start longitude, Start latitude - the geographical coordinates of the station the bike was checked out from
 2. End longitude, End latitude - the geographical coordinates of the station the bike was checked back into
 4. User Type - Whether the bike user was a registered user or one time user
-5. Birth Year - Birth year of the user (some values were missing)
+5. Birth Year - the Birth year of the user (some values were missing)
 6. Gender - Male, Female, or Unknown

-After making the dataset, we looked at the fundamental information of the dataset using Python Data Visulalization tools like `pandas` and `matplotlib`.
+After making the dataset, we looked at the fundamental information of the dataset using Python Data Visualization tools like `pandas` and `matplotlib`.

 ### Distribution of Gender

 ![Riders by genders](images/1/distribution_by_gender_nyc.png) ![Riders by the hour](images/1/distribution_by_gender_bos.png)

-Looking at the data, there was an immediate observation about the gender distribution of bikeshare riders.
+Looking at the data, there was an immediate observation of the gender distribution of bike share riders.
 It was that women were using bikeshare services way less than men.
 In New York City, the ratio of men to women was 70% to 30% whereas in Boston, this ratio was close to 80% to 20%.
-In either case, men were three or four times more likely to use bikeshare services.
+In either case, men were three or four times more likely to use bike share services.

-As to why women don't ride bicycles as much as men, there have been many theories including factors such as percieved safety mentioned in [this article by FiveThirtyEight](https://fivethirtyeight.com/features/why-women-dont-cycle/), and the data holds true to its claim.
+As to why women don't ride bicycles as much as men, there have been many theories including factors such as perceived safety mentioned in [this article by FiveThirtyEight](https://fivethirtyeight.com/features/why-women-dont-cycle/), and the data holds true to its claim.

 ### Distribution of Trip Duration